FusionAuth/fusionauth-site/site/_posts/2020-08-06-securely-implement-oauth-vuejs.md

 }
 ```

+{% include _callout_note.liquid content=
-> ***NOTE***: The API key that we are passing in the `Authorization` HTTP header is not part of OAuth standard.
+"The API key that we are passing in the `Authorization` HTTP header is not part of OAuth standard.
 You need it to call non-standard endpoints like the [User Registration API](https://fusionauth.io/docs/v1/tech/apis/registrations#retrieve-a-user-registration).
-We added this to show how you can use the API key if you decide to access endpoints protected by that key.
+We added this to show how you can use the API key if you decide to access endpoints protected by that key."
+%}

 ## Showing user data